Boise Premier · The Hamblin Group

 - Allow 1–2 hours for buyers at signing

-- Account for holidays and potential bank closures on your timeline
+- Account for holidays on your timeline

 Closing day is when ownership officially transfers.
 The transaction typically funds and records 1–2 days after signing.
-Your settlement agent will walk you through every document.

-Treasure Valley
+Treasure Valley Market Snapshot

 Home Buying Checklist